 As a small business owner, you’re likely performing a lot of roles in your business.

-You may wear several hats – such as customer service representative, secretary, graphic designer, web designer, technical support, bookkeeper, and so forth.
+You may wear several hats, probably too many, so it’s time to get your team in place.
+If you find you’re a customer service representative, secretary, graphic designer, web designer, technical support, bookkeeper, and more, read on!

 That’s the role you should seek to fill as a small business owner with an online business – that of CEO.
 If the work goes outside the scope of what a CEO does, you should work toward delegating those tasks to people on your team.
 That’s the only way to get the freedom and peace of mind that you seek.
 To accomplish this sooner rather than later, you need to put a plan in place to make it happen.